San Diego FMLA Attorney

 Medical emergencies happen, and whether it’s affecting you or a family member, you have a right to take leave from work without worrying that your job will be affected.
 The Family Medical Leave Act provides protections for employees who need to take time off for medical or military reasons.
 While most employers adhere to these guidelines, there are occasions where an employee returns from leave to find that their position has changed, their wages reduced, or their desk moved away from others.
 These are considered forms of retaliation and are unlawful.

-If you have been denied medical leave or faced consequences for taking it, you need help for a skilled San Diego FMLA lawyer.
+If you have been denied medical leave or faced consequences for taking it, including wrongful termination, you need help for a skilled San Diego FMLA lawyer.
 AMartin Law has been fighting for employee rights in our community since 2009.

 What You Should Know About Medical Leave